- What is a raised seal? How do I get a raised seal on my certificate?

 Most local health departments in Tennessee now issue certified copies of records for your convenience.
 For mail in requests, if you send an expediting fee in addition to the fee required for your certified copy(s) and ask that your request be expedited, the Tennessee Office of Vital Records will give your application a priority status.
 In order to further expedite your request, you may choose to enclose a pre-paid, self-addressed shipping envelope.

-- I need a copy of my birth certificate to apply for a passport.
-Should I get a long form birth certificate or a short form birth certificate?
+- I need a copy of my birth certificate to apply for a passport, what do i need?

 - I just gave birth to a son/daughter in a hospital.
 When will a certified copy of his/her birth certificate be available?